cmdcolin/cactus/doc/progressive.md

 2) (since v2.6.0) to determine cactus chaining parameters.
 Similar to above the `<annealingRounds>` (inside `<caf>`) alements are used to set the minimum chain length based on the divergence.
 A longer length is used for more closely related species, which will result in more syntenic, less fragmented alignments.
 Shorter lengths are used at higher divergences to boost sensitvity, allowing that longer synteny may not be possible due to structural changes.

 3) to estimate ancestral bases.
-Here the relative branch lengths are more important -- the base of a descendant that is much nearer to the ancestor will provide more information and will be wieghted higher when estimating it.
+Here the relative branch lengths are more important -- the base of a descendant that is much nearer to the ancestor will provide more information and will be weighted higher when estimating it.

 4) to calculate outgroups.
 Branch lengths are taken into account by the greedy heuristic used to find the nearest outgroup to the given ancestral event.